 Diagram 3 below shows a modification to use the common 6-pin dip-package 4Nxx-series opto-isolators to replace the relay.
 The key and unkey times are even faster (less than 2 mS), but you lose the second set of contacts to automatically transfer TX audio between mic and sound card.
 This is not an issue if you are connecting the interface via a radio rear-panel non-mic "data" or "packet" jack.

-As an alternative, I have provided the text of this page and all three schematics as a downloadable Acrobat .PDF file.
-This is a completely scalable vector image -- the Acrobat Reader automatically scales pages at print time to fit the current paper size specified in your print driver (if "Fit to page" is checked in Acrobat's print dialog) and will produce an extremely sharp image at any size.
+I have provided the text of this page and all 4 schematics as a downloadable .PDF file.
+This is a completely scalable vector image -- your PDF reader will scale the pages at print time to fit the current paper size specified in your print driver (if "Fit to page" is checked in the print dialog) and will produce an extremely sharp image at any size.

-Schematics of all three versions of this design are below.
+Schematics of all four versions of this design are below.
 These are low-res GIF graphics sized for more-or-less on-screen viewing, without excessive scrolling, on 600x800 pixel or larger screens.
-For highest quality printing, download the hi-res versions of these diagrams (or the Acrobat PDF containing all three diagrams in one file) linked above.
+For highest quality printing, download the PDF containing all four diagrams in high-res vector format linked above.

-If you need a good inexpensive computer sound system to use with these interface designs, consider the Griffin Electronics "iMic" USB-connected sound device reviewed here on this website.
-I have been using one of these for many years now with both the homebrew interfaces above, and with a TigerTronics SignalLink.
+If you need a good inexpensive high-performance computer sound system to use with these interface designs, consider the Behringer UCA202 USB external sound system reviewed here.
+I have been using one of these for many years now with both the homebrew interfaces above, and with an original TigerTronics SignalLink.